How to Become a Web Developer in 2021 — Everything You Need to Know

-You can search on sites such as indeed, glassdoor, and LinkedIn if you’re curious about the demand for web developers.
+You can search on sites such as indeed, glass door, and LinkedIn if you’re curious about the demand for web developers.
 There are currently over 42,000 job listings for web developers in the US.
-It is still a high demand for web developers despite the ongoing Corona pandemic.
+Despite the ongoing Corona pandemic, it is still in high demand for web developers.

 What kind of web developer should I aspire to be?

 Web developers can specialize in front-end, back-end, or full-stack development.
-To be an effective web developer, you’ll need a unique set of skills.
+You’ll need unique skills to be an effective web developer.
 There are many factors to consider while deciding on a concentration area for learners.